img-pro/bandwidth-saver/readme.txt

 == Fair Use Policy ==

 The Managed plan costs $9.99 per month and includes up to 500 GB of storage and up to 5 TB of monthly bandwidth as soft limits.
+Storage refers to the total weight of images cached in R2.
+It does not include HTML, CSS, JavaScript, PDFs, videos, or other asset types.
+Storage is cumulative, not monthly traffic.
 This comfortably supports everything from small blogs to large, image-heavy WordPress installations.

 **If your usage grows beyond these limits:**